- About the UBC

 The Carpenter Funds advocate for a system of corporate governance designed to enhance the long-term value of the Funds and the corporations in which they invest.
 Corporate governance measures that smartly balance the rights and responsibilities of shareholders, directors, and executives are the centerpiece of our activism.

-And in an era of over-the-top executive compensation, we are strong and effective advocates for executive pay principles and practices that foster sustained and measurable corporate performance.
+And in an era of over-the-top executive compensation, we are strong and effective advocates for executive pay principles and practices that drive sustained and measurable corporate performance.

 “We have assumed our rightful role as owners of capital, accepting all the associated rights and responsibilities, and as the nation’s economy struggles to generate jobs and fair work and living standards, the UBC will intensify its work,” said UBC President Douglas J. McCarron.